kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 .u.rep .(hopen `$tpport)"(.u.sub[`;`];`.u `i`L)";
 ```

-The rdb process opens a handle to the tickerplant using hopen, runs a synchronous query to subscribe this rdb to all tables and all symbols available from the tickerplant, and return the table names and schemas to the rdb.
-The result is passed to .u.rep in order to initialise these table schemas in memory.
+The rdb process opens a handle to the tickerplant using `hopen`, runs a synchronous query to subscribe this rdb to all tables and all symbols available from the tickerplant, and return the table names and schemas to the rdb.
+The result is passed to `.u.rep` in order to initialise these table schemas in memory.
 We can split this sequence out as below:

 ```q
 q)h:hopen `$tpport